damianhakert/damianhakert.github.io/source/posts/2017-01-05-gitlab-8-dot-15-dot-3-released.html.md

 Enterprise Edition (EE).

 This version resolves a number of regressions and bugs in the [recent 8.15 release](/2016/12/22/gitlab-8-15-released).

-It will **rename projects** that are not working previously in 8.15 with 404 due to reserved names.
-Renaming projects in patch release is evil (we tried to finish it before 8.15 released) but comparing to non-working access to certain projects we believe it's a fair tradeoff.
+This version includes a migration which will **rename projects** that became inaccessible in version 8.15 due to reserved names.
+We would have preferred to do this in the monthly release rather than a patch release, but weighed against inaccessible projects we believe it's a reasonable tradeoff.

 <!-- more -->